alex-cantor/P4P3R_TR41L/README.md

 # P4P3R_TR41L

 This internal portal (http://secdsm.iateched.org:8000/) has been running smoothly for years: reliable, professional, and secure--or so the devs claim...
 Somewhere between "move fast" and "we'll fix it later," something got left behind.
 Can you find it?

-> Note: the portal will become accessible on Thursday, June 4th.
-The source code will become available on Friday, June 5th.